 “I would suggest angles, ideas, verbalize the act of directing – ‘Let’s do this and do that, and we could shoot over his shoulder and then a close-up of the shadow.’
 Steven used a lot of my suggestions.
 I was very flattered.”

-Not only were Cobb’s story suggestions incorporated into John Sayles’ first-draft script, but Spielberg paid the production designer the ultimate compliment: he asked if he’d like to direct it.
+Not only were Cobb’s ideas incorporated into John Sayles’ first-draft script, but Spielberg paid the production designer the ultimate compliment: he asked if he’d like to direct it.

 “Everyone in Hollywood is waiting for the phone call that will change his life,” Cobb told the LA Times in 1988.
 “How many people does that happen to?
 Steven Spielberg wants me to direct a movie.
 I’ve never directed a movie in my life, and Steven Spielberg wants me to direct a movie!
 I said, ‘Steven, I don’t know if I can direct.’ “

 Spielberg’s response was simple: “Get yourself an agent.”